vast-community-hub/getting-started/README.md

 # Let's Get Started!
-The <strong>VAST Community Hub</strong> is a collaboration between Instantiations and the Smalltalk community to create a home for the best open source projects for the VAST Platform (VA Smalltalk).
-As of VAST 9.2.1, developers can export VA Smalltalk code in Tonel format, version it with git, and make it available on GitHub.<br><br>
+The **VAST Community Hub** is a collaboration between Instantiations and the Smalltalk community to create a home for the best open source projects for the VAST Platform (VA Smalltalk).
+As of VAST 9.2.1, developers can export VA Smalltalk code in Tonel format, version it with git, and make it available on GitHub.

-You'll find useful and fun projects alike in this collection, and we're looking forward to seeing what repositories the community creates.<br><br>
+You'll find useful and fun projects alike in this collection, and we're looking forward to seeing what repositories the community creates.

-We'd like more teams to get involved, so If you're interesting in helping or contributing to the VAST Community Hub, please reach out to vast-community-hub@instantiations.com <br><br>
+We'd like more teams to get involved, so If you're interesting in helping or contributing to the VAST Community Hub, please reach out to vast-community-hub@instantiations.com.

 ## Using code from the repos: